 Early detection of a water leak can save you money and avert potential disaster.
-Here are some signs that you may have a leak and should consider contacting a plumber.
+Here are some signs that you may have a leak and should consider contacting a plumber for water leak repair services.

 - Check your water meter